StanleyWan/FCND-Estimation-CPP-v1/README.md

 We need to convert the acceleration data into the Euler angles by the following equation:

 tan(psi)=(acceleration of y)/(acceleration of x)
 sin(theta)=(acceleration of x)/(gravity)

 </p>
-And also we need to convert the input of gyroscopy from the angular velocity to Euler angles through the following equations:
+And also we need to convert the input of gyroscopy from the body rate(p,q,r) to Euler angles through the following equations:
 <p align="center">
 <img src="images/att_eq3.png" width="300"/>
 </p>